 Trifexis without prescription is now available from our recommended supplier, and we could not be happier with this new addition.
 Trifexis, also known as Panoramis, is just about the most comprehensive medication of its type.
 A simple pill that deals with not only heartworms, but fleas and many intestinal parasites at the same time!
-No need to send in an RX, the supplier takes care of it all for you.
+No need to send in an RX.

 Trifexis for Dogs

 This is a palatable beef flavored chewable that Dogs love.
 Although it is best given in conjunction with food for it to reach maximum effectiveness.

 First let’s look at exactly what this medication guards against, and treats for: